Opera

 Day 4

 Depart Delhi and travel via private coach through the plains of Uttar Pradesh to Agra.
 Pause on the way for lunch at leisure; the drive to Agra will take approximately four hours.
-After checking in to your hotel, catch a glimpse of the Taj Mahal during a sunset boat ride on the River Yamuna (pending availability).
+After checking in to your hotel, catch a glimpse of the Taj Mahal from Mehtab Bagh, a sprawling garden complex on the banks of the Yamuna River that perfectly aligns with the famous mausoleum on the opposite side.
 Dine as a group at a local restaurant.

 Included Meals: Breakfast, Dinner